clavisound/SlimLoRa/README.md

       - [x] Join SF8 on Helium chripstack outdors.
 Success on 1st window in second or third attempt.
       - [x] Join SF7 on Helium and power 0dBm in different room.
 Success on 1st window.
         - [x] Megabrick joins
-          - [ ] FAIL with SF7 and GW power 13dBm in same room and an antenna.
-          - [ ] FAIL with SF7 and GW power 16dBm in different room and an antenna.
+          - [x] Join with SF7 and GW power 16dBm in different room and an antenna.
           - [x] Join with SF8 and GW power 16dBm in different room and an antenna.
 - [x] Downlinks
-  - [x] Helium on 2nd window (SF12) always works on Chiprstack.
+  - [x] Helium on 2nd window (SF12) always works on Chirpstack.
 - [x] SetPower
 - [x] Deep Sleep
 - [x] Restore session from EEPROM (arduino style)